About Latex Foam

 How is it made?

 With the Dunlop Process, air is beaten into the liquid Hevea milk to form the wet foam.
 This material is then steamed to vulcanize the rubber.
 Subsequent to stripping, the foam goes through a thorough washing and drying process.
 The organic Dunlop rubber used in Sleeptek products is made by Arpico (Richard Pieris Natural Foams Ltd.) in Sri Lanka.
-The 100% natural Dunlop latex used in Green Sleep products is produced by Lamifoam (LSK Napure Latex Sdn Bhd) in Malaysia.

 In the Talalay process, the basic foam is cast into an aluminium mould, which is only partially filled.
 The aluminium mould is then closed and a vacuum is created.
 The foam is then frozen to -30 degrees Centigrade which ensures preservation of the round cell structure.
 This creates a consistent, open cell structure which ensures durability and allows airflow.
 It then goes through a similar stripping, washing and drying process to that of Dunlop latex.